Discovery Green Park in Downtown Houston, Texas

 In Discovery Green Park is a statue of George R. Brown whose name is on Houston’s impressive Convention Center.
 This remarkable man started as an engineer and became a world famous entrepreneur, philanthropist, and adviser to several United States Presidents among his many other accomplishments.

 Visiting Discovery Green

 There is much more to explore on our next visit to this downtown park.
 More art, gardens, and entertainment of all kinds depending upon the time of day, week, or even season awaits us.

-- The next time my husband and I venture down there we wish to dine at The Grove or The Treehouse Restaurant which is reputed to be not only beautiful in terms of their décor but also offers delicious food service from what we have heard.
-Those restaurants overlooking the wonderful spreading branches of the large oak trees across from them…some of the trees over 100 years old!…it is understandable how they were assigned their names.
+- The next time my husband and I venture down there we wish to dine at The Grove or The Treehouse Restaurant which is reputed to be not only beautiful in terms of their décor but also offers excellent food service from what we have heard.
+Those restaurants overlooking the beautiful spreading branches of the large oak trees across from them…some of the trees over 100 years old!…it is understandable how they were assigned their names.

 - A farmer’s market every Sunday from Noon until 4 PM intrigues us.
 There are exercise classes of all sorts held on the grounds.

 - Enjoyable to see would be the ice skating that takes place from around Thanksgiving to mid-January each year.
 I’ll be on the sideline merely watching if we go down there at that time of the year.
 I’d probably break my neck if I tried ice skating at my age.